-Robert S. Nelsen became Sacramento State's eighth permanent president on July 1, 2015.
+Robert S. Nelsen was appointed Sacramento State's eighth president in March 2015.

 In 1989-90, Nelsen taught English at the University of Illinois at Chicago before joining the faculty of the University of Texas-Dallas, where he founded the creative writing program and served as its director.
 During his 18 years at UT-Dallas, he also was a professor of Literary and Aesthetic Studies, and served as vice provost.